Alert Source Discuss

 Behavior

-At the start of executing the transaction, for each [chain_id, address, [nonce], y_parity, r, s] tuple:
+At the start of executing the transaction, after incrementing the sender’s nonce, for each [chain_id, address, nonce, y_parity, r, s] tuple do the following:

-3. Verify that the code of authority is empty.
+5. Verify the code of authority is either empty or already delegated.

 If any of the above steps fail, immediately stop processing that tuple and continue to the next tuple in the list.
-It will In the case of multiple tuples for the same authority, set the code specified by the address in the first occurrence.
+It will in the case of multiple tuples for the same authority, set the code using the address in the last valid occurrence.

 Note that the signer of an authorization tuple may be different than tx.origin of the transaction.